ordina-jworks/ordina-jworks.github.io/_posts/2016-04-19-Lagom-First-Impressions-and-Initial-Comparison-to-Spring-Cloud.md

     > In the near future the [Lagom Service Client](https://gitter.im/lagom/lagom?at=56efe42c0d69dfd122218ddc) could also be used to consume them.
     > Additionally it should also be possible to integrate [Eureka](https://github.com/Netflix/eureka) in Lagom.

-- Is it correct that although multiple microservices can be organised within the same project, each microservice needs to be individually deployed in ConductR?
-If it needs to be deployed as a bundle, it sort of gives the impression of just being a monolith in disguise?

-    > Typically you would organise your microservices dependent on each other in the same project if it makes sense that changing one microservice would automatically result in adding/changing logic in other microservices.
-    > For the project, a bundle containing the microservices will be created which can then be imported in ConductR after which you can deploy each microservice individually.
+- What is the deployment procedure exactly?
+How do I prepare my Lagom application for deployment into production?

+    > The deployment unit in ConductR is a bundle which is an abstract term that can mean a Docker image or a zip file with a certain structure.
+    > By default, when you have multiple services in one project, it will create multiple bundles.
+You call `bundle:dist` once on the top level and it will create a separate bundle for each service which can then be deployed to ConductR.
+    > You can put multiple components in one bundle so you could have multiple services in one bundle, but we think that it is unusual.
+    > Ideally, each service needs to be its own bundle managed in isolation by ConductR, for it to be able to be able to be developed, rolled out, upgraded and failed in isolation.

 - What about API versioning?

     > Currently there is no versioning for your services besides the "default" way to do it, e.g. via the header or by versioning your urls.

-- What do you think about the so-called nanoservices like AWS Lambda or Google Cloud Functions?
+- What do you think about the so-called serverkess architectures like AWS Lambda or Google Cloud Functions?

-    > We are interested in seeing how that turns out.
-    > Seems like a huge vendor lock-in though.
-    > Probably also no portability?
+    > We think that those architectures are part of the future.
+    > Lagom can be seen as a step in that direction since it decouples the stateless part of the service (the behavior) from the stateful (persistent entity), allowing the stateless part to be scaled out independently, and automatically by the runtime, in a similar fashion to AWS Lambda.
+    > A hosted version of Lagom could give a very similar experience.

 - About sbt, will you also support a more widely adopted tool such as Maven or Gradle?

-    > Not anytime soon since Lagom uses sbt internally.
+    > Lagom relies on some sbt features, so supporting other build tools is not trivial.
+    > While it's probably doable to support Maven, we’d need to do build a proof-of-concept to verify this.
+    > This is currently not prioritized.
+We’ll be watching the community's feedback on this.

 - Does the Lagom circuit breaker have a dashboard such as the Hystrix dashboard?
 Does Lagom in general have operational dashboards?

+    > You could integrate the circuit breaker data with monitoring tools such as Graphite and Grafana.
-    > No dashboards, however in ConductR you do have a dashboard that monitors the status of your microservices.
+    > In addition, with Lightbend Monitoring you do get a suite of tools for monitoring your microservices.
+    > Lightbend Monitoring is included in the ConductR license.

 - Is it true that Typesafe rebranded to Lightbend to get a broader adoption than what was possible with a more Scala-orientated reputation attached to Typesafe?